DannyBoyNYC/williamhill/README.md

+# Pittburgh Steelers

+A sample web page by Daniel Deverell for William Hill.
+Yarn and run.

+Obviously _not_ what you'd call production code, but it _is_ bespoke for this project (no templates, etc.).

+Be sure to click the "Learn More" link!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).